 To efficiently meet these objectives, 6G will be a smarter platform that brings more than just a new radio design.
 It is envisioned to encompass a broader range of technologies to further drive the expansion of the connected intelligent edge at scale.
 6G should fully unleash the combined potential of communications, artificial intelligence (AI), integrated sensing, system resiliency, and greener networks.

 With that, a new spectrum paradigm can bring new frequency bands and enable novel sharing techniques that better utilize existing spectrum.
-Furthermore, opening upper new spectrum for mobile connectivity, in conjuction with the spectrum already identified in lower and higher bands, would enable new use cases and deployments that require both coverage and capacity.
+Furthermore, opening new spectrum for mobile connectivity, in conjuction with the spectrum already identified in lower and higher bands, would enable new use cases and deployments that require both coverage and capacity.

-The sixth generation of mobile communications will coexist, complement, and augment existing 5G deployments for a smooth transition in all types of fixed and mobile use cases.
-It is envisioned that 6G will also make the most out of existing infrastructures and spectrum by sharing cloud, compute, and storage resources.
-6G is expected to be AI-native, incorporating AI by design.
-That opens up the opportunity to bring more intelligence and coordination to radio access networks (RAN) and to the end-to-end system.

 There is growing momentum around 6G development and policy planning at the international, regional, and national levels.
-The ITU-R Working Party 5D started the work to define IMT towards 2030 and beyond in 2021, by initiating the work on an IMT-2030 framework, as the responsible group for International Mobile Telecommunications (IMT) matters.
+ITU-R Working Party 5D recently completed the framework to define IMT towards 2030.
 The new ITU-R Recommendation containing detailed standards is expected to be completed in 2030.
+Regulators in the region have also opened regulatory proceedings to address the need to have necessary regulations in place for the next generation of wireless technology.
+Further, initiatives like the Next G Alliance, which is comprised of industry, academia, and government, are diligently working on the development of the next generation of wireless technology seeking to advance leadership and competitiveness in this space.

 Contiguous spectrum bandwidths other than those currently available are necessary to address traffic growth in mobile networks.
-As such, discussions have already started to identify the most suitable frequency bands to address the needs of expanded coverage and high capacity for 6G networks.
-While no single frequency range satisfies all the criteria required for the complete realization of 6G networks and their applications, as well as the additional development of 5G networks, spectrum in the [TBD] range[s] could complement the current offer of spectrum identified for IMT to facilitate next generations, including the IMT-2030 capacity-demanding use cases for both wider coverage and higher capacity.
-Furthermore, the frequency band 10-10.5 GHz is currently being studied for IMT in Region 2 under WRC-23 agenda item 1.2, and the new agenda item could be the basis for a future worldwide identification.
+As such, discussions have already started to identify the most suitable frequency bands to address the needs of expanded coverage and high capacity for 5G and 6G networks.
+While no single frequency range satisfies all the criteria required for the complete realization of 6G networks and their applications, as well as the additional development of 5G networks, spectrum in the upper mid-band range could complement the current offer of spectrum identified for IMT to facilitate next generations, including the IMT-2030 capacity-demanding use cases for both wider coverage and higher capacity.

-Finally, there is support for the analysis of these new frequency ranges as part of the ongoing discussions on a global level to address the challenges of identifying suitable spectrum for future mobile generations, taking note of existing applications within some of these ranges.
-As such, administrations are invited to support a new WRC-27 agenda item, to be considered under WRC-23 agenda item 10, with the goal of identifying new frequency bands for IMT, as well as to provide any additional information on the most suitable frequency bands for study.
+It is important to recognize that the incumbent services in the candidate bands provide important systems for public safety, aviation and other uses, and such operations should be protected.
+Sharing and compatibility studies are required to examine the feasibility of introducing IMT into these bands while protecting those incumbent operations in the same band or adjacent, as appropriate.

-PRELIMINARY PROPOSALS
+DRAFT INTER AMERICAN PROPOSALS

 ADD B/10/1

+Support: [B], USA

 Draft New Resolution [WRC-27_AGENDA] (WRC-23)